 - Using play as social interaction is an opportunity to describe various objects and things.
 When playing with your child, make certain to make a lot of eye contact.
 In this way, your child will understand seeing what you’re attempting to communicate and convey.

 - Role-playing and imitation are effective forms of conversation with the back-and-forth role-play introduces.
 Let them lead the way at times and you imitate what they are doing.

 - Always let your child set the pace.
 Using words easier to understand makes the acquisition process simpler.
 Leave the complicated vocabulary for later.
 The yearning to communicate is very basic.
 It will naturally become more and more important for your child to get their point across to you.
 Language may follow.

 - You’ll find many visual supports and assistive devices at your fingertips to help your autistic child.
 Don’t be afraid to use them.
-They are made to be foundational for communication and language as another tool in your child’s toolbox to communicate with you.
+They are made to be foundational for communication and language is another tool in your child’s toolbox to communicate with you.

 - Allow room for your child to get their point across.
 As parents, we like to chime in and be “helpful.”
 Give them enough room to communicate before you respond for them.

-The Sooner You Get Started the Better
+The Sooner You Start Therapy the Better

 Children generally exhibit symptoms of autism in the first two years of life.
 At Ascend Autism, we have programs for children as young as 18-month-old.
 We want families to be successful.
 We want autistic children to integrate into society and have meaningful, productive lives.

 Not sure where to get started with nonverbal autism?
 Call us at 877.323.8668 today.
 We’re here to help guide, encourage, and help your child grow as you navigate the complexities of ASD.